Music

 “I’ll disappoint you, Shazira.”

-“Yagrin is the person that I’ve always wanted to be.”
+“Yagrin is the person I’ve always wanted to be.”

 “A guardian, a warrior in a world of light.”